 When we step into the world of rum, one grapefruit cocktail stands out from the rest.
 That is the one and only Hemingway daiquiri and, yes, it's said that Ernest Hemingway himself enjoyed this drink a time or two.

-The beauty of this daiquiri recipe is in the simple complexity.
-Many drinks of this sort are either too barebones or too complicated, not so with the Hemingway.
-The simple addition of grapefruit and maraschino liqueur is fascinating, pleasant, and makes this a cocktail you will return to time after time.Continue to 5 of 11 below.
+The beauty of this daiquiri recipe is in the complexity despite its seeming simplicity.
+Many drinks of this sort are either too bare-bones or too complicated; not so with the Hemingway.
+The simple addition of grapefruit and maraschino liqueur makes this a cocktail you will return to time after time.Continue to 5 of 11 below.

 05 of 11

-If you're in the mood to fire up the blender and have some grapefruit and pineapple laying around, you will want to blend up the blue bayou.
+If you're in the mood to fire up the blender and have some grapefruit and pineapple, you will want to blend up the blue bayou.
 It is a stunning frozen cocktail with a beautiful blue-green color and a great tropical flavor.

 The vodka base makes this a drink that is more approachable for a greater variety of drinkers as many do not enjoy the rum or tequila that often makes their way into the blender.
 It is a fantastic addition to a cookout, pool party, or any summer celebration.